AWS Partner Network (APN) Blog

 • DB2 database image copies.

-To avoid this data retrieval, the majority of customers also send database updates and data sets to other platforms on a daily basis using ETL tools and data transfer software such as FTP.
+When data is stored on virtual tapes, it can’t be accessed or processed by other tools.
+To avoid this issue, customers send daily updates and data sets to other platforms using ETL tools and data transfer software.

-Model9 offers a new paradigm of writing mainframe data directly to a storage platform where the data can be accessed and consumed by non-mainframe analytics tools, without requiring double data movement.
+This double data movement incurs high costs and wasted CPU consumption.
+BMC AMI Cloud offers a new way of writing mainframe data directly to a storage platform, where it can be accessed and consumed by analytics tools without requiring double data movement.

 Because mainframe data is kept in the cloud in its original format, it can be transformed in multiple ways to support future needs as your application requirements change.

-Data sets can be transformed specifically or extracted from full volume dumps.
-For example, sequential, partitioned, and VSAM data sets are transformed to JSON files.
+Datasets can be transformed specifically or extracted from full volume dumps; for example, sequential, partitioned, and VSAM data sets are transformed to JSON files.
 DB2 image copies are transformed to CSV files.

 Currently supported mainframe data sources for transformation include*: